Tomahawk steak is meant for reverse searing on the grill. It will ensure the a juicy, tender steak every time. Every bite is sheer perfection!

 - Grilling them on a charcoal grill with indirect heat is an amazing technique if you don’t have a pellet grill.
 I’ll be sharing a post using that technique next week.

-- You can sear it in a cast iron pan then cook it in the oven.
+- You can sear it in a cast iron pan on the stove for a perfect crust, then cook it in the oven.

 - Another option is sous vide if you dig cooking that way.